smartertechnologist/SmarterBookmarks-Android/README.md

 ### Collect bookmarks

 - Create and manage bookmarks (single or batch)
-- Collect bookmarks from browsers or other apps
+- Collect bookmarks from browsers, other apps or sources like Google Drive or RSS
 - Organise bookmarks in nested collections
 - Save new bookmarks automatically (a pre-defined collection) or manually
 - Organize your bookmarks using Dashboard widgets for quicker access